-Management's Response: The IRS agreed with this recommendation.
-A mandatory Disclosure Technical Update training session will be developed for all disclosure specialists.
-The training will include the types of inadvertent disclosures found during this audit and stress the need for a careful review of documents prior to their release to avoid unauthorized disclosures.
-The training will also include a review of the procedures for reporting any such disclosures.
-In addition, the training session will be recorded and Disclosure managers will be required to certify on an annual basis that their employees have reviewed the training.
-The training will also be made a permanent part of the orientation training for new Disclosure employees.
+As result of our previous review, the Director, Office of Privacy, Governmental Liaison and Disclosure developed and implemented a mandatory Disclosure Technical Update training session for all disclosure specialists and managers to review the various types of inadvertent disclosures and stress the need for a careful review of documents prior to release to avoid unauthorized disclosures.
+The Disclosure Technical Update includes a review of the procedures for reporting any such disclosures.
+The training was recorded and disclosure managers are required to certify on an annual basis that their employees reviewed it.
+This training session is also a permanent part of the disclosure orientation training for new disclosure employees.
+As of the conclusion of our review, all 173 disclosure specialists and managers have completed the training.
+We expect that the implementation of this certification process should result in fewer inadvertent disclosures in future years.